zombieleet/bashify/README.md

 #destructure

+set the content of an array into different variables

+gotchas
-set the content of an array into different variables gotchas:- do not quote the array argument ( first agument )
+do not quote the array argument ( first agument )

-          it is important you quote the second argument to this function associative arrays work in alphabetical order
+it is important you quote the second argument to this function

+associative arrays work in alphabetical order

 use "," to separate the variables to assign each array element to

 ```bash
 destrucutre array values